 The remainder of the route is on wider roads but riders should still be alert to the possibility of animals appearing in the road.
 It's also the time of year when there's a lot of hedge-trimming going on, so please be mindful that there may be areas that have been recently cut and therefore there may be some light debris lying around.

-The route direction will be clearly marked with large yellow signs with black arrows bearing the 'Great Weston Ride' logo, and the golden rule is to stay on the road you're on until/unless you see one of our signs indicating otherwise.
+The route direction will be clearly marked with large YELLOW signs with black arrows bearing the 'Great Weston Ride' logo, and the golden rule is to stay on the road you're on until/unless you see one of our signs indicating otherwise.
 There are several long, straight stretches so you may feel like you haven't seen a sign for a while, however don't be alarmed - there will be a sign every two miles at least (even if it's just a 'Straight On' confirmation arrow).

-The first stop is at Brushford Parish Hall after about 27 miles - there will be toilet facilities and the opportunity to top up water bottles at the Inn, and riders will also be able to purchase hot & cold drinks and cakes etc. NB riders are strongly advised to stop here to top up on water at the very least before heading up onto Exmoor itself.
+The first stop is at Brushford Parish Hall after about 27 miles - there will be toilet facilities, tea & coffee, and the opportunity to top up water bottles at the hall, and riders will also be able to purchase hot & cold food & drink (bacon rolls, cakes, biscuits, etc).
+NB riders are strongly advised to stop here to top up on water at the very least before heading up onto Exmoor itself.

 Food & Drink

-There will be food & drink facilities available all afternoon at the finish for the exclusive use of Great Exmoor Ride participants & their supporters, and the food and bar providers will have systems in place for safe provision of their services in line with COVID guidelines.
+There will be food & drink facilities available all afternoon at the finish for the exclusive use of Great Exmoor Ride participants AND their supporters - so family/friends/supporters etc who are meeting riders are also more than welcome to access the facilities to purchase food and drink.

 Families/friends who are meeting riders at the end are able to park very close to the finish area - there are free parking bays along the seafront immediately outside the finish area and this is where people should park if possible, however we may also be able to allow vehicles to park inside the finish area but this would need to be at the far side of the field and well away from the main finish area.

-At the same time, we don't want people to be tied to a set travel time and the possible anxiety that could cause, so the service will simply operate on a 'first come first served' basis for people with bookings.
+We don't want people to be tied to a set travel time and the possible anxiety that could cause, so the service will simply operate on a 'first come first served' basis for people with bookings.
 We've also allowed for over 100% extra capacity compared with the number of advance bookings received, so people will also be able to book the service on the day - however, priority goes to those who've pre-booked, so anyone booking on the day may have to wait for an available space.